Rafael-Fontes-Baptista/Rafael-Fontes-Baptista/README.md

 👨🏻‍💻 I am a fullstack JavaScript student at **Codasseiur** in Amsterdam,

-🔄  I am currently pursuing a switch career from digital marketing to **Web Development**.
+🔄  I am currently looking for a career change from digital marketing to **Web Development**.

-😍  From web development, **Frontend** is what I most like, I love it!
+😍  From web development, **Frontend** is what I like the most, I love it!

-💬  Be welcome to my **Github**, and please, why not talking more?
+💬  Be welcome to my **Github**, and why not talk more?

 📫  You can always reach me through my **LinkedIn**,

-📞  ...or if you prefer, give me a call :)
+📞  ...or if you prefer, call me :)

 **LinkedIn**: https://www.linkedin.com/in/rafael-fontes-baptista/